Fall Protection Clearance Calculator

 - Competent persons evaluating fall clearance for steel erection work near leading edges

-- Safety engineers designing fall protection plans for rooftop equipment maintenance
+- Safety engineers pre-screening fall protection planning assumptions for rooftop equipment maintenance

 - Training instructors demonstrating why anchor height and horizontal offset dramatically affect fall distance